jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   * Kaplan has thorough explanations with links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer (Rx tends to just state facts).
-Kaplan can seem too picky, but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+Kaplan often seems too pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid; but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA.
   * Kaplan provides better analysis and review of each test: a table shows how